PonyWarrior/HadesModRepo/PonyQOL/PonyQOL-readme.txt

 god keepsake uses are refreshed/reset to 1 after completing a region added configurable run loot caps : maximum gods, maximum hammers and maximum hermes changed Maim from Aspect of Gilgamesh to deal -25% total damage but the damage is applied over time instead of a burst at the end

+2.5.1

+fixed issues:
+beating a boss for the first time with a weapon caused a crash complete all bounties did not work properly